1. FORMATION AND ACCEPTANCE

 23.1 Suspension Rights

-Terna may suspend Customer’s or an Authorized User's access to and use of all or any part of the Solution if: (a) Customer fails to pay any undisputed Fee(s) within 10 days of receiving written notice of non-payment; (b) Terna reasonably believes Customer is in material breach of this Agreement; (c) Terna reasonably believes Customer's or any of its Authorized Users' actions risk harm to other customers or the security, availability, or integrity of any part of the Solution; or (d) Terna reasonably believes that the Customer or any of its Authorized Users has violated or is suspected of violating any applicable law, including but not limited to Anti-Bribery laws or Export Control laws, or any other applicable regulations.
+Terna may suspend or restrict Customer’s or any Authorized User’s access to or use of all or any part of the Solution if: (a) Customer fails to pay undisputed Fees when due and does not cure within the notice period stated in Section 11.7; (b) Terna reasonably believes Customer is in material breach of this Agreement; (c) Terna reasonably believes Customer’s or any Authorized User’s actions risk harm to Terna, the Solution, other customers, third parties, security, availability or integrity of any part of the Solution; (d) Customer or any Authorized User violates or is suspected of violating applicable law, export controls, sanctions, anti-bribery laws or other regulations; (e) suspension is required by a third-party provider, legal or regulatory requirement; or (f) suspension is reasonably necessary to protect Terna, Customer, Authorized Users or other customers.

 23.2 Notice

-Where practicable, Terna will use reasonable efforts to provide Customer with prior written notice of such suspension.
-However, immediate action may be taken without prior notice if required to prevent harm to Terna’s Solution, other customers, or to comply with legal or regulatory requirements, in which case Terna shall notify the Customer promptly after the suspension is implemented.
+Where practicable, Terna will use reasonable efforts to provide Customer with prior written notice of suspension.
+However, immediate action may be taken without prior notice if required to prevent harm, protect security, address legal or regulatory requirements, comply with third-party provider requirements or preserve the integrity of the Solution.
+Terna shall notify Customer promptly after suspension is implemented where legally and practically permitted.

 23.3 Cure and Reinstatement

-Suspension shall remain in effect until the Customer has remedied the breach or violation to the reasonable satisfaction of Terna.
-Terna shall restore access to the Solution as soon as reasonably practicable after the breach or violation is resolved.
+Suspension shall remain in effect until the breach, non-payment, risk, legal concern or other basis for suspension has been remedied to Terna’s reasonable satisfaction.
+Terna shall restore access as soon as reasonably practicable after the basis for suspension is resolved.

 23.4 Consequences of Suspension

-During any period of suspension, the Customer shall remain responsible for all Fees and charges due under this Agreement.
-Terna shall have no liability to the Customer or any third party for any suspension of services in accordance with this clause.
+During any period of suspension, Customer remains responsible for all Fees and charges due under this Agreement.
+Terna shall have no liability to Customer or any third party for any suspension in accordance with this Section.
+Suspension does not, by itself, terminate an Order Form or reduce Customer’s payment obligations.

 24. LIMITATION OF LIABILITY